 Program Purpose Provide specialized Early Intervention services, information, and support for families with children (age 0 to 3) who are DHHDB.
 Students 3-22 with a documented hearing loss or a need for a visual/manual language to supplement communication, enrolled in Vermont schools.
 Consultative services on access, resources and equipment support for teams serving students who are DHHDB Collect statewide data on student needs and services accessed Consultative services for teams serving students with complex support needs, which may or may not include students who are DHHDB.
-Increase provider and family knowledge and skill in working with infants and toddlers (0-3) with complex medical and developmental needs, which may or may not include children who are DHHDB Provide consultation & training to families and service providers around the unique needs of individuals with combined vision and hearing loss (deafblindness) Maintain federal child count of all VT children with deafblindness to report annually Provide services to individuals of all ages (birth to death) Provide direct, consultation and training services to students, schools, and families.
+Increase provider and family knowledge and skill in working with infants and toddlers (0-3) with complex medical and developmental needs, which may or may not include children who are DHHDB Provide consultation & training to teams serving children (infants to age 22) with combined vision and hearing differences or at risk Promote identification of VT children with combined vision and hearing differences; maintain VT Deafblind Child Count (infants to age 22); and, submit data for annual National Deablind Child Count Provide services to individuals of all ages (birth to death) Provide direct, consultation and training services to students, schools, and families.
 Maintain the APHiv federal quota census of all children with a visual impairment in VT to obtain federal quota funds for materials specific to the visually impaired -------------------- -- --- -- --- --- --- --

-Eligibility Children 0-3 with: chronic, permanent conductive hearing loss, Sensorineural hearing loss, fluctuating conductive hearing loss lasting 6 months or longer Students 3-22 who are Deaf, Hard of Hearing, or DeafBlind Students 3-22 with documented 25 decibel HL threshold (ANSI, 69)° or worse for one or more of the frequencies 250-8000Hz ^{vi} , in one or both ears, as determined by an audiologist, otologist, or otolaryngologist.
-Students 3- 22 receiving services through an IEP and has a disability which significantly impacts learning, cognitive functioning, and adaptive behavior.
+Eligibility Children 0-3 with: chronic, permanent conductive hearing loss, Sensorineural hearing loss, fluctuating conductive hearing loss lasting 6 months or longer Sign instruction (families, students, or educational team staff members) Educational Interpreters Direct instruction from a teacher of the deaf (TOD) ASL evaluations Consultation and Technical Assistance with educational teams Educational Audiology Speech Language Pathology Students 3- 22 with documented 25 decibel HL threshold (ANSI, 69) v or worse for one or more of the frequencies 250- 8000Hz vi , in one or both ears, as determined by an audiologist, otologist, or otolaryngolog ist.
+Students 3-22 receiving services through an IEP and has a disability which significantly impacts learning, cognitive functioning, and adaptive behavior.
 Requires intensive individualized instruction and significant supports to access the general education curriculum Children 0-3 referred to, or receiving, services through Part C Early Intervention.
-Must have a complex profile of medical and/or developmental needs that significantly impacts participation in daily activities and routines.
-Must require significant individualized supports to access their home and community environments.
-Children and students 0-22 with a documented combined vision and hearing loss or be at risk.
+El team is seeking consultation which could include modeling, coaching, co- visits, resources sharing, etc Children (infants to age 22 with a combined vision and hearing differences or at risk.
 Children do not need a 504 or an IEP to access services.
-All children with any level of combined vision and hearing loss should be reported to NEC to reflect accurate numbers on the VT Deafblind Child Count Students 0-22 with a visual acuity ^{vii} of 20/70 or worse in the better eye, or a progressive eye disease, or a field loss of 20 degrees or less, or students who are functioning as visually impaired ------------- --- -- -- -- -- -- --
+All children with any level of combined vision and hearing issues should be reported to NEC to reflect accurate numbers on the VT Deafblind Child Count Students 0-22 with a visual acuity of 20/70 or worse in the better eye, or a progressive eye disease, or a field loss of 20 degrees or less, or students who are functioning as visually impaired. including students with Cortical Visual Impairment (CVI). ------------- --- -- --- --- --- -- --